 It is not hard to construct by yourself examples of matrices that illustrate Theorem RMRT, since it applies equally well to any matrix.
-Grab a matrix, row-reduce it, count the nonzero rows or the leading 1's.
-That's the rank.
-Transpose the matrix, row-reduce that, count the nonzero rows or the leading 1's.
-That's the rank of the transpose.
+Grab a matrix, row-reduce it, count the nonzero rows or the number of pivot columns.
+That is the rank.
+Transpose the matrix, row-reduce that, count the nonzero rows or the pivot columns.
+That is the rank of the transpose.
 The theorem says the two will be equal.
-Here's an example anyway.
+Every time.
+Here is an example anyway.